 It’s important to note that just having reviews is not enough.
 Google has to be able to crawl all of that content (or it doesn’t exist).

-Want to learn more about the SEO value reviews can bring to your product pages?
-Check out our SEO webinar.
+Learn more about the SEO value reviews can bring to your product pages.

 Take your product pages to the next level